HealthRex/CDSS/scripts/DevWorkshop/FHIR/fhir_endpoints.md

 - Accessing progress notes
 - Fetching lab results
 - Other useful FHIR resources

+You may find it helpful to consult the Stanford FHIR documentation, which is available [here](https://vendorservices.epic.com/Sandbox/Index).

 Thank you for helping improve our FHIR documentation!